Witiko/doctoral-thesis/main.md

 and keywords, and zones that are less important than the body text, such as the appendices, footnotes, and comments.
-Weighted zone scoring techniques can be used to inform an information retrieval system about the importance of different zones and improve its accuracy. [@manning2008introduction, Section 6.1]
+Weighted zone scoring techniques can be used to inform an information retrieval system about the importance of different zones and also to improve its accuracy. [@manning2008introduction, Section 6.1]

  /figures/godwins-law.tex

 #### Experiments

-In 2018, we analyzed the datasets and the relevance judgements from the *community question answering* information retrieval task of the SemEval-2016 and SemEval-2017 competitions. [@novotny2018weighting] The datasets consist of questions and threads of comments.
+In 2018, we analysed the datasets and the relevance judgements from the *community question answering* information retrieval task of the SemEval-2016 and SemEval-2017 competitions. [@novotny2018weighting] The datasets consist of questions and threads of comments.
 The relevance